Samba school: Rio de Janeiro and São Paulo

-As samba schools originated in Rio de Janeiro, they are today the most famous ones and, arguably, produce the most spectacular parades or (as it is often said) the "greatest show on Earth".
-The city of São Paulo also has a number of samba schools with some tradition that is linked to an interesting mixture of African-Brazilian display of pride, immigrant or working class activism, and soccer team fondness, as schools such as "Gaviões da Fiel", "Mancha Verde" began as a singing/dancing group that cheered and rooted during matches in São Paulo stadiums.
+As samba schools originated in Rio de Janeiro, they are today the most famous ones and produce the spectacular parades often called "the greatest show on Earth".
+The city of São Paulo has a number of traditional samba schools such as Vai-Vai, Camisa Verde e Branco, Nenê de Vila Matilde, Unidos do Peruche and Mocidade Alegre, among others, often linked to a mixture of African-Brazilian display of pride and immigrant/working class activism.
+Since the early 1990s São Paulo carnival has seen the rise of schools such as Gaviões da Fiel, Mancha Verde and Dragões da Real, which are connected to "ultras" rooting groups of local football teams.
 Nearly all Brazilian states have samba schools, but states such as Bahia and Pernambuco tend to have floats that lead a crowd composed of general people, without the need for membership, rehearsals, or even a special attire.
 Some groups do charge a certain amount of money for the "abadás", or colorful T-shirts that display affiliation to a specific group, or "bloco".